 New-onset atrial fibrillation (AF) is a new or first detectable episode of a chaotic and irregular atrial arrhythmia.
 Prevalence increases progressively with age.

-Causes significant morbidity and mortality including palpitations, dyspnea, angina, dizziness or syncope, and features of congestive heart failure, tachycardia-induced cardiomyopathy, stroke, and death.
+AF causes significant morbidity and mortality including palpitations, dyspnea, angina, dizziness or syncope, and features of congestive heart failure, tachycardia-induced cardiomyopathy, stroke, and death.

 ECG shows absent P waves, presence of fibrillatory waves, and irregularly irregular QRS complexes.